amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-65 SV12 Concept of Dynamic array
     The code is similar to fixed array instead just declare the syntax according to dynamic array and the system verilog code I used shows the usage of simple functions in dynamic array.

+#### Day-66 SV13 Concept of Enumeration
+    the use of enumerations, including methods to access the first, last, next, and previous elements, as well as displaying their names and values.
+It showcases the enumeration's utility for handling a sequence of states in a packet processing context.